-4 Key Elements of a Successful Digital Literacy Program in Your Workplace
+4 Key Elements of Successful Digital Literacy in the Workplace

 Some organizations still act as though digital skills are only important for members of the IT department.
 But times have changed, and these kinds of skills are an essential part of managing your workforce.
 Today, running an efficient team without digitally literate employees is virtually impossible.

 Buffer’s 2021 State of Remote Work reveals that, for 16 percent of remote workers, their biggest struggle is difficulties in collaboration and communication.
 As remote and hybrid work environments become the norm post-pandemic, smart companies will be proactive in mitigating this problem.

 A good digital literacy program will empower workers to tackle project management, collaboration and communication, allowing them to overcome the current challenges they face.
 And, thankfully, these skills are valuable to office workers too.

 4 Key Elements of a Digital Literacy Program

 - A comprehensive strategy.